Australian Open: Heather Watson among 47 players isolating after positive coronavirus tests on flights

 Andy Murray's participation at the first major of the year remains in doubt after he tested positive for Covid-19.

-The former world number one, 33, was due to travel to Australia on one of the charter flights laid on by tournament organisers but is isolating at home.
+The former world No 1, 33, was due to travel to Australia on one of the charter flights laid on by tournament organisers but is isolating at home.

 Don't forget to follow us skysports.com/tennis, our Twitter account @skysportstennis & Sky Sports - on the go!
 Available to download now on - iPhone & iPad and Android